roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Then, Trisha heard a metallic sound.
 The man who had sliced her dress in two had tossed the scissors aside.
 He was still standing at Trisha's side, nearly shoulder to shoulder with Dan, and now the cheerleader saw he was unzipping his fly, sliding a hand inside his pants to pull out his rapidly hardening cock.
 The rest of the room came to life with motion, as the group hurried forward, climbing over couches and pushing aside chairs, closing in on the kneeling cheerleader like a pack of wolves.
 Before she even knew what was happening, Trisha could feel them all around her, forming a tight circle of eager bodies, standing and towering over her.
 The circle was so tight that the cheerleader could barely lean one direction or another without running into someone's knees &ndash; even now, as Trisha sat still, slurping down Dan's cock, she could feel bodies on either side of her, and behind her too, jeans legs just inches from brushing her back and her handcuffed wrists, shoes nearly touching the backs of her upturned high heels.
 And one by one, they were all undoing their zippers, pulling out their cocks, ready for her.

  The man who had the scissors was closest to Trisha's face, and he was now edging forward, his hard cock poking out from his fly, the throbbing tip barely an inch from Trisha's right cheek, and at the same time, Dan's hands loosened from around the cheerleader's neck, freeing her.
 Before she realized what she was doing, the petite girl obediently slipped Dan's cock out of her mouth and turned to her right, popping the stranger's meat into her mouth without a word, sinking him between her slobbery soft lips, coating him with her drool.
 It was only when he let out a loud groan of approval that Trisha's eyes widened and she realized what she was doing.
 Not even a second of hesitation…the cheerleader thought.
 I'm sucking a complete stranger's cock, and I didn't even have to think about it!
 I didn't even pause for a second!
-Report_Story #3